isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="user-accounts"></a>Account utente

-Gli account utente per tutte le offerte cloud Microsoft sono archiviati in un tenant di Azure Active Directory (AD), che contiene gli account utente e gruppi.
-Un tenant di Azure Active Directory può essere sincronizzato con l'account di Windows Server Active Directory esistenti con Azure Active Directory Connect, un servizio basato su Windows.
-Questo è noto come la sincronizzazione delle directory (DirSync).
+User accounts for all of Microsoft's cloud offerings are stored in an Azure Active Directory (AD) tenant, which contains user accounts and groups.
+An Azure AD tenant can be synchronized with your existing Windows Server AD accounts using Azure AD Connect, a Windows server-based service.
+This is known as directory synchronization (DirSync).

 Nella figura 3 viene mostrato un esempio di più sottoscrizioni di un'organizzazione che usa un tenant Azure AD comune, il quale include gli account dell'organizzazione.

-**Figura 3: Più sottoscrizioni di un'organizzazione che utilizzano lo stesso tenant di Azure Active Directory**
+**Figure 3: Multiple subscriptions of an organization that use the same Azure AD tenant**

 ![Esempio di organizzazione con più sottoscrizioni che utilizzano lo stesso tenant Azure AD.](images/Subscriptions/Subscriptions_Fig3.png)